 The Effects of Routine Exercise on Addiction Recovery

-The effects that routine exercise can have on your addiction recovery are really quite profound.
+The effects that routine exercise can have on drug or alcohol addiction recovery are really quite profound.

 Maintaining an active lifestyle is one of the best things you can do for your health.
 You will garner a great many mental and physical health benefits from taking part in a regular, semi-intense exercise regime.
 From stronger muscles and bones, to improved heart health and circulation, all the way to heightened mood and energy levels and diminished stress levels.
 The effects are profound.